 There are many other ways you can reduce consumption of electricity, oil and natural gas that don’t require an investment in high-tech devices.
 These include:

-This article was authored by Joelle Spear and Jeffrey Briskin.
-Joelle is a financial advisor and Partner located at Canby Financial Advisors, 161 Worcester Road, Framingham, MA 01701.
-She offers securities and advisory services as an Investment Adviser Representative of Commonwealth Financial Network®, Member FINRA/SIPC, a Registered Investment Adviser.
-She can be reached at 508.598.1082 or jspear@canbyfinancial.com.
+This article was authored by David Jaeger and Jeffrey Briskin.
+David is a financial advisor with Canby Financial Advisors, a SEC-registered investment adviser.
+SEC registration does not constitute an endorsement by the SEC nor a statement about any skill or training.
+David can be reached at 508.598.1082 or djaeger@canbyfinancial.com.
 Jeffrey Briskin is Director of Marketing at Canby Financial Advisors.

 ©2023 Canby Financial Advisors.